 A boutique hotel-style reception desk to welcome you.
 Products beautifully displayed in brightly lit glass cases.
 Leather lounge chairs to relax in while you shop and sample items.
 You may feel like you’ve stepped into Hermès.
 It’s actually your neighborhood marijuana dispensary.

-As recreational cannabis is becoming more acceptable, decriminalized, and even legalized, across the US, dispensaries are working hard elevate the industry as it goes legitimate.
+As recreational cannabis is becoming more acceptable, decriminalized, and even legalized, across the United States, dispensaries are working hard to elevate the industry as it goes legitimate.

 While recreational marijuana may be decriminalized at the state level, federally it is still a banned substance.
 With this in mind, and as a nod to San Francisco’s famous red-light district of the early 1900s, Barbary Coast Dispensary has a speakeasy vibe.
 Originally opened in 2013 as a medical marijuana dispensary, Barbary Coast expanded in 2017 to include a swanky, two-room lounge where you can dab or vape.
 Relax with your product of choice in tufted leather high-back banquets, lit by Tiffany-inspired stained glass chandeliers.
 With thoughtful touches like the dark wood coffered ceiling and red-flocked velvet damask wallpaper, Barbary Coast’s lounge takes you back in time to an old boys’ club, while indulging in their extensive menu of products.